nixuris/serein-cli/README.md

 # Serein CLI

-Serein is an opinionated command-line interface (CLI) tool designed to streamline various system management and utility tasks.
+Serein is an opinionated CLI wrapper that replaces cryptic flags with self-explanatory, English-like sub-commands.

 ## Features